ducktalez/plagih/README.md

 # PLAGIH Genetic Programming (Name will change (soon?))

+TODO.
+This read-me is outdated.

 ...is a genetic programming framework.

 Its main goal is to improve a human written program without making too many changes.

 *Please note that a lot of stuff is about to change in the future (last update 18.03.2020)*

+Main features:
+- Tree-based genetic programming
+- tensorflow-based evaluation
+- visualisation with latex

 ## How to